 All FDA approved contraceptive methods, including sterilization, and counseling are covered.
-When you use the most cost effective option (such as generic instead of brand name), you will not have to pay for contraception.
+When you use an in-network provider and the most cost effective option (e.g., generic instead of brand name), you will not have to pay for contraception except for a vasectomy that is subject to standard cost sharing.
 If your provider determines the cost-effective contraception is medically inadvisable for you, we will cover an alternative that they prescribe.
-Over the counter contraceptives are covered under the Pharmacy benefit (section 7.6).
-Contraceptives do not need to be prior authorized and you do not have to try step therapy.
+Over the counter contraceptives are covered under the Pharmacy benefit (section 7.6.2).
 Surgery to reverse a vasectomy or tubal ligation is not covered.